Super-Protocol/docs/docs/ai-marketplace/marketplace/index.md

 sidebar_position: 4
 ---

-The Super Protocol AI Marketplace is a distributed blockchain-based system that connects providers of AI models, datasets, and confidential computing resources and their customers.
+The Super Protocol AI Marketplace is a distributed blockchain-based system that connects customers with providers of AI models, datasets, and confidential computing resources.

 | **Document** | **Description** |
 | :- | :- |